James Clavell – Asia Saga – Comprising: King Rat/Tai-Pan/Shogun/Noble House/Whirlwind/Gai-Jin – First Edition Collection 1963-93

 Description

 A set of James Clavell’s ‘Asia Saga’, all first edition, first printings published by Michael Joseph and Hodder and Stoughton between the years of 1963 to 1993.
-Consisting: ‘King Rat’: A near fine book without inscriptions in a near fine unclipped wrapper with a little wear to the head of the spine; ‘Tai-Pan’: A very good book with a previous owner’s name and date to the half-title page.
-In a very good unclipped wrapper with some internal repairs and some creasing and nicking to the edges and slight loss to the corners; ‘Shogun’: A near fine book without inscriptions in a near fine unclipped wrapper – no fading to the spine; ‘Noble House’: A near fine book without inscriptions in a near fine lightly spine faded dust wrapper; ‘Whirlwind’: A near fine book without inscriptions, in a near fine clipped wrapper lightly faded on the spine; ‘Gai-Jin’: A near fine book without inscriptions, in an unclipped wrapper with a little wear to the spine tips and one small nick to the foot of the front panel.
-To the best of our knowledge, this is the first time the set of first editions has been offered for sale.
+Consisting: ‘King Rat’: A very good book with one small name and with toning to the page edges in a very good clipped wrapper with a little wear to the head of the spine and corners and some small marks to the rear panel; ‘Tai-Pan’: A very good book without inscriptions – some wear to the boards and marks.
+In a very good clipped wrapper with some wear to edges and some creasing to the corners and a little browning to the spine; ‘Shogun’: A near fine book without inscriptions in a very good, unclipped wrapper – some light chipping to the spine tips; ‘Noble House’: A near fine book without inscriptions with spotting to the top edge. in a very good unfaded dust wrapper with some light wear to the spine tips; ‘Whirlwind’: A near fine book without inscriptions, in a near fine unclipped wrapper with an unfaded spine; ‘Gai-Jin’: A near fine book without inscriptions in an unclipped wrapper with a little wear to the spine tips.

 James Clavell’s “Asian Saga” is a captivating series of six novels spanning centuries and cultures.
 Beginning with “King Rat,” set in a World War II Japanese POW camp, and continuing with “Shōgun,” “Tai-Pan,” “Noble House,” “Whirlwind,” and “Gai-Jin,” the saga weaves intricate tales of power, politics, and cultural clashes.
 Clavell’s meticulous research immerses readers in historical landscapes, from feudal Japan to 19th-century Hong Kong and revolutionary Iran.
 The series intricately connects characters and themes across generations, offering a rich tapestry of Asian history, geopolitics, and human resilience.
 Each novel is a standalone masterpiece, collectively forming a panoramic exploration of the East.